 Search step 2 includes a classification search.
 Where an invention has several likely classes, it is best to search them all.
 Searching by class is just entering the class into the search engines and reviewing the results for prior art.
 Use the classes from the prior art if the invention is not more formally classified.

-Search Step 3: Search all of the places (data sources).
+(3) Search all of the places (data sources)

 After reading and refining keywords and classifications, the third search step is to search all data sources (places) to be searched.
 An exhaustive search includes databases from many countries in many languages.
 There are over 100 searchable datasources.
 Prior art can come from anywhere.
 At a minimum, the databases listed above should be searched.
 In other words, this is a basic patent prior art search, a more complete search includes searching in related areas and searching into more data sources.